<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=837991447379849&amp;ev=PageView&amp;noscript=1">

 And that’s basically how proof of delivery works with eLogii.

-Why eLogii Is the Best Tool for Your Business
+Why eLogii Is the Best Tool for Proof of Delivery for Your Business

 Here’s the deal: